MetPX/sarracenia/docs/Reference/sr3.1.rst

 * rejecting loop -- directories in a tree refer to each other causing the same directory to be scanned redundantly, perhaps in an infinite loop.

-One can also get finer grained control over logging by using flow_callbacks.
+One can also get finer grained control over logging by using flowCallback.
 For example, the default settings typically include which logs each file after it has been downloaded, but not when the message is received.
 To have a line in the log for each message received set::